Lamborghini Temerario: GT3

-Lamborghini is developing a GT3 racing version of the Temerario, built to Group GT3 regulations.
-This car will see its race debut in 2026, and will replace the Huracán GT3 Evo 2 as Lamborghini's main GT3 racecar.
-It will be using the same twin-turbo V8 as the street car, but without electric motors, as these are not allowed in GT3 racing.
+Lamborghini developed a GT3 racing version of the Temerario, built to Group GT3 regulations.
+It is the company's first to be entirely designed, developed and built by Lamborghini.
+This car made its race debut in 2026, and replaces the Huracán GT3 Evo 2 as Lamborghini's main GT3 racecar.
+It uses the same twin-turbo V8 as the street car, but without electric motors, as these are not allowed in GT3 racing.
+The car made its first competitive start at the 2026 12 Hours of Sebring, finishing 10th in the GTD Pro class after completing 320 laps.
+Two cars were entered in the 2026 24 Hours of Spa, the first 24-hour race for the new car.
+The #63 Grasser Racing Team car retired after 144 laps whereas the Rutronik Racing #96 car finished 19th overall after completing 537 laps.